 There is a lot of talk these days about the different types of leadership styles.
 What works well in one situation may not be effective in another.
 Some people favor a more directive approach, while others believe that a more supportive style is best.
-In this blog post, we’ll take a look at the difference between directive vs supportive leadership, and discuss the pros and cons of each.
+In this article, we’ll take a look at the difference between directive and supportive leadership, and discuss the pros and cons of each.
 We’ll also offer some tips on how to choose the right leadership style for your business.
 So read on to find out whether directive or supportive leadership is right for you!

 What is directive leadership and what is supportive leadership? and what are the main differences between them?

 What is directive leadership?

 Directive leadership involves giving clear instructions and directions

 Directive leadership is a style of leadership that involves giving clear instructions and directions.
 This type of leader is often highly organized and goal-oriented, and they expect their team to follow their lead in order to achieve success.
 Directive leadership is often necessary in order to complete a task efficiently or reach a desired goal.
 It can be especially effective in situations where there is a high degree of uncertainty or risk.
 By providing clear guidance, the leader can help followers to stay focused and avoid making mistakes.